coveooss/lure/README.md

 ```

-You need bitbucket api-key and api-secret, see, the [bitbucket documentation](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html#OAuthonBitbucketCloud-OAuth2.0) for OAuth setup.

 Environment variables:

 - `IGNORE_DECLINED_PR=1` Will ignore declined PR when looking if the PR exists
+- `LURE_AUTO_OPEN_AUTH_PAGE` automaticaly open the browser when using OAuth
+- `DRY_RUN` won't create a PR

+With Bitbucket:
+You need bitbucket api-key and api-secret, see, the [bitbucket documentation](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html#OAuthonBitbucketCloud-OAuth2.0) for OAuth setup.

 - `BITBUCKET_CLIENT_ID` the bitbucket OAuth **Key** previously created
 - `BITBUCKET_CLIENT_SECRET` the bitbucket OAuth **Secret** previously created

-- `LURE_AUTO_OPEN_AUTH_PAGE` automaticaly open the browser when using OAuth
-- `DRY_RUN` won't create a PR
+With GitHub:
+You can provide an access token from a GitHub App: `GITHUB_ACCESS_TOKEN`

+Another option is to provide a username and password.
+When using a Personal Access Token, for example:
+- `GITHUB_USERNAME`
+- `GITHUB_PASSWORD`

 Custom parameter:
-- `-verbose` Will print additionnal logs that could be helpful for debugging
+- `-verbose` Will print additional logs that could be helpful for debugging

 ## Develop